falfiya/layzi-py/README.md

 <details>
    <summary>What does it mean to be lazy?</summary>

-   When a value is needed, it is evaluated.
+   When a value is needed, it is evaluated...

 </details>